krishnamonidas1/AI-BASED-UNIFIED-FRAMEWORK-FOR-SPEAKER-IDENTIFICATION-AND-VERIFICATION-IN-ASSAMESE-LANGUAGE/Readme.md

 - **Verification**: Claim a speaker → get ACCEPT/REJECT decision
   - ML: uses predicted probability vs threshold
-  - DL: uses cosine similarity of embeddings vs threshold
+  - DL: uses cosine similarity of embeddings vs threshold The Dataset is uploaded in kaggle(ping me to grt it)